|

 Bandannas and kerchiefs are not only stylish and fun to wear, but they are also an excellent way to keep the hair out of your face while cooking or while doing other activities.
 Not only that, they also come in handy on a bad hair day. ;)

-You can find bandannas in just about all clothing stores, and generally they are pretty cheap to buy.
+You can find bandannas in just about all clothing stores, and generally, they are pretty cheap to buy.
 However, you can save yourself some of that money simply by making your own.
 This is especially true if you sew a lot because you can easily use a piece of leftover material from another sewing project.
-This way, the only cost involved is the time that you spend into it.
-So why not give it a try.
+This way, the only cost involved is the time that you spend on it.
+So why not give it a try?

 How to Sew a Bandana